eduardo-robles/eduardo-robles.github.io/content/posts/atreus-keyboard-first-impressions.md

 _Ergonomics_

-This keyboard is small and light.
-I found it to be and amazing size and shape.
+This [keyboard](https://shop.keyboard.io/products/keyboardio-atreus) is small and light.
+I found it to be an amazing size and shape.
 I don't think it is too small or too close together I actually found it very comfortable.
 I did experience some fatigue in the beginning but that was from poor typing technique.
 I am a bit of a finger and touch typist.
 I tend to finger type with my left hand which made hitting keys like the **C** key really annoying because I'm used to lifting my left hand and pressing the C key with my left index finger.
 Super weird way to type, I know but that is what I grew accustomed to and never really fixed.
 Well the Atreus forces you to fix that.
 My left hand had a lot of bad habits to break, luckily I am patient.

 _Customizing_

 Atreus is a fully Open Source keyboard which is awesome.
-I used the Chrysallis software to configure the keyboard to my liking.
+I used the [Chrysalis](https://github.com/keyboardio/Chrysalis) software to configure the keyboard to my liking.
 I felt the default keybindings were confusing and too opinionated.
 I did some research online and found blogs about other users configurations.
 I found this great post on <https://alexschroeder.ch/wiki/Atreus> and I followed most of his keybindings.
 I still managed to create my own keybindings which is the point of a fully customizable keyboard.

 {{< figure src="/images/atreus2.png" caption="<span class=\"figure-number\">Figure 2: </span>My second layer" >}}